 A good way to find ruffed grouse in the fall is to walk along transition areas between habitat types.
 Places like mature forest and young forest, swamp and mature forest, old fields and young forest.
 Anywhere there’s a change in the cover type, there’s going to be a more diverse mix of tree/shrub species and one is bound to be thicker than the other.
 That’s a recipe for finding grouse.

-Many hunters use programs like Google Maps for Bird Hunting to find Ruffed Grouse Habitat.
+Many hunters use programs like Google Maps to find Ruffed Grouse Habitat.

 Regional Ruffed Grouse Habitat Preferences

 Now we’ll discuss the specific ruffed grouse habitat types in several different regions across the country.

 The Midwest is usually regarded as the best place in the country to hunt ruffed grouse.
 Minnesota, Wisconsin, and Michigan have millions of acres of prime grouse habitat available, and much of it is publicly accessible.
 These states also manage their forests well, which means they protect young forest habitats.

 In the Great Lakes states, quaking aspen-white birch forests are undeniably the best and most productive habitat for grouse.
 These forest types provide lots of dense cover within one year of cutting them and continue to do so for decades.
 The buds/catkins from both species are consumed by grouse heavily throughout the winter.
 When fully mature, the understories are open enough to provide lots of shrub species that grouse forage on (gray dogwood, winterberry, hazel, mountain ash, serviceberry, and others).
 These forests are usually closely bordered or interspersed with mixed conifer-hardwoods, spruce-fir forests, and speckled alder swamps, all of which offer additional food and cover.
 Conifers are especially important in the winter, as grouse can hide beneath their boughs when winter snow depths are insufficient for snow burrows.